 Weeks before Albus was “driven” from the school, Snape would have already reported that Potter was getting visions of the hall of doors, possibly a few other random glimpses.
 Albus let that much slip at the debriefing session at the end of the year by admitting that he knew about those.
 But I don’t think they were able to determine whether those were actual sendings, or just leaks.

-It is probable that Albus and Snape had concluded that sooner or later Tom would make an attempt to lure Harry into the DoM.
+I think it is probable that Albus and Snape had concluded that sooner or later Tom would make an attempt to lure Harry into the DoM.
 After all, they knew about the protections that the Ministry puts on Prophecy records.
 Once Rookwood, who had worked in the Department had been broken out of Azkaban, (at the end the Christmas break) they knew that Voldemort would soon know it too.
 Either Tom would have to go himself, or he would have to lure Harry into doing it.
 And given Tom’s reluctance to do his own dirty work the probable direction of his future plans was all but inevitable.
+Particularly when such a lure might also facilitate capturing Potter.

 Albus no doubt thought that between himself, Minerva, Hagrid, and Snape they would be able to keep Harry at Hogwarts when the lure was deployed, or that he would be in a position to accompany Harry when the balloon went up, and get Voldemort’s return publicly exposed — as he had been attempting to do all year.